Introduction

 Stimulus

 Displays a stimulus and waits for a key response.
-Records the reaction time and whether the response matches the correct key.
+Three types: text, image, and rectangle.
+Records reaction time and response accuracy.

 | Property | Description |